EllaBrands/stanDev/Stan-3-Density-Notation-and-Increments.md

-Each probability distribution, such as Bernoulli or normal, has functions for its probability density function (PDF), cumulative distribution function (CDF), complementary cumulative distribution function (CCDF), inverse CDFs, and pseudo random number generator (PRNG)
+Each probability distribution, such as Bernoulli or normal, has functions for its probability density function (PDF), cumulative distribution function (CDF), complementary cumulative distribution function (CCDF), inverse CDFs (ICDF), and pseudo random number generator (RNG)

 ### Function Suffixes